albatroz-software/Albatroz-Software/README.md

-# placeholder-site
+# Albatroz Software
-Albatroz Software placeholder website made until the final one is done.
+_A creative software studio that develops tools and entertainment for a brighter world._